 December 1975: CHICAGO IX: CHICAGO'S GREATEST HITS Rules the Holidays

 It didn't take long for Chicago IX: Chicago's Greatest Hits to hit #1.
-Released November 10, 1975, the album was clearly a popular gift to give around the holidays that year, at it soared to to the top spot of the Billboard 200 on December 13 of that year, where it stayed for more than a month until January 17, 1976.
+Released November 10, 1975, the album was clearly a popular gift to give around the holidays, as it soared to the top spot of the Billboard 200 on December 13 of that year, where it stayed for more than a month until January 17, 1976.
 That's when Earth, Wind & Fire snagged the top spot with Gratitude.

 The collection rounds up tracks from the band's albums ranging from 1969 debut, Chicago Transit Authority, through Chicago VII (1975).
 Chicago VIII tunes were skipped, as the album had just come out earlier that same year.
 Chicago III is not represented, as none of the songs were considered big enough hits to be included.